msc-acse/acse-9-independent-research-project-coush001/README.md

 # SEISMIC REDUCTION
-### Unsupervised Machine Learning: An Application to Seismic Amplitude vs Offset Interpretation ###
+## Unsupervised Machine Learning: An Application to Seismic Amplitude vs Offset Interpretation ##

-The aim of this project is to deliver a set of tools to enable the efficient exploration of the potential use of unsupervised machine learning techniques for the analysis of seismic data sets specifically the recognition of clustering of low fluid-factor anomalies derived from AVO analysis.
+This project delivers a set of tools to run unsupervised machine learning on seismic data sets.
+The aim is to enable the  efficient experimentation of an array of models and the range of paramaters therein.
+The tools allow for recognition of clustering of low fluid-factor anomalies derived from AVO analysis.

 ---